matwming/kynd-test/README.md

 - Are the members loaded and displayed when the button is pushed?
 - Is the app free of bugs and errors?
 - Did you use the Vuex store following standard practices and clearly explain the rationale behind any additions/changes you made?
-- Did you create Vue components following standard practices and are any new components you write consistent with the existing components?
+- Did your Vue components following standard practices and are any new components you write consistent with the existing components?
 - Did you clearly explain the rationale behind each new component you introduce and how you compose them?
 - Are the components accurately following the mockups for both Mobile and Desktop?
-- Is your CSS clean and making use tailwind's utility classes?
+- Did you use modern CSS features and Tailwind's utility classes?
 - Did you look at the rest of the project to avoid duplicating logic that already exists?
 - Is your code easy to read, well-typed and efficient?
 - Did you clearly communicate the info we asked for on the "about" page?